wenvit/ls_py101_lesson2_rps/pedac.md

 ### DATA STRUCTURE

-strings, lists for choices
+strings, dictionary for choices

 ### ALGORITHM
-1. initialize constant VALID_CHOICES to a list containing rock, paper, scissors, spock, lizard
+1. Initialize constant VALID_CHOICES to a dictionary mapping shortened inputs to rock, paper, scissors, spock, lizard.
+Dictionary keys are 'r', 'p', 'sc', 'sp', 'l' with corresponding values 'rock', 'paper', 'scissors', 'spock', 'lizard'
 3. define prompt function
-2. define function that chooses winner - use a series of if/elif statements to compare choices & determine winner, else tie if choices are same
+2. define function that chooses winner - use a series of if/elif statements to compare choices using VALID_CHOICES keys & determine winner, else tie if choices are same
 3. ask user to input choice
 4. while choice not in VALID_CHOICES